-- 1. The Gifted Coordinator will complete the Referral/Eligibility Report (Form C) and include data that pertains to the following four categories:

-- 1. Mental Ability

-- a.
-List the percentile scores

-- 2. Achievement

-- a.
-List the percentile scores for Total Reading, Total Math, and/or Total Battery

-- 3. Creativity

-- a.
-List the score from the Creativity Rating Scale and/or the Torrance Test of Creativity.
+- 1. The Teacher of the Gifted will complete the Referral/Eligibility Report (Form R) and include data that pertains to the following four categories: - 1.
+Mental Ability - a.
+List the percentile scores - 2.
+Achievement - a.
+List the percentile scores for Total Reading, Total Math, and/or Total Battery - 3.
+Creativity - a.
+List the score from the Creativity Rating Scale and/or the Torrance Test of Creativity.4.
+Motivation - a.

-- 4. Motivation

-- a.
 List the GPA or score from the Motivation Rating Scale